Acquiring Diamond Doves

 I have always had a love for birds, perhaps because of the way wild birds often interacted with humans.
 Below are a few accounts of my experiences with wild birds.

 Many people in the north will feed chickadees in the winter and those that do find that these birds are very happy to accept food and will often become quite tame.
 My father at one time lived in a mountain top house in West Virginia and when he went out to the feeder to add more seed, most birds would retreat to a safe distance.
 But not the chickadees.
-They would chirp excitedly and land on my fathers, head, shoulders, and arms while he added new food.
+They would chirp excitedly and land on my father's, head, shoulders, and arms while he added new food.

 But my experience was a little different.
-I was assigned to take continuous forest inventory plots on The White Mountain National Forest in New Hampshire one cold snowy winter.
+I was assigned to take continuous forest inventory plots on a national forest in New England one cold snowy winter.
 One day, when there was about a foot of new snow on the ground and considerable old snow, I used snowshoes to hike about eight miles into and up a mountain to about the 3500 foot level to a plot location.
 I arrived a the plot about noon, and thus built a little fire to keep warm while I ate lunch.
 Pretty soon there was a flock of chickadees flitting around the trees.
 And as soon as I got my lunch out they were on my head and shoulders looking for handouts.
 They just about went crazy over some vanilla Oreo cookies I had.
 And that afternoon while I worked on the plot they stayed around, occasionally landing on me even though I did not offer them some more food until just before I started back down the mountain.
 When I left they followed me for short while and then returned to their home area.

 Since I only had three hours on the plot I had to return the next day to finish the work there.
 As I was climbing back up to the site the flock of chickadees heard me and rushed to greet me.
 The seemed extremely happy to see me and once again came and shared my lunch and stayed close by while I finished working on the plot.
 They were very tame, landing on my finger while I fed them cookie crumbs and sometimes one would push another off so he could take his place.
 Strangely enough. this one day was the only time I had such an experience during the entire winter.
 It may have been because this plot was one of the furthest from the road and also because it was located at a higher elevation than the others.